We are seeking a warm, friendly and multi-skilled accounts superstar to work 5 days per week (35 hours) at our Taita campus in the Hutt Valley.

 - Being reliable and confidential

-- Having clear communication skills
+- Having strong writing and speaking skills

 - Being intuitive and open-minded